 This is only a small slice of my "dark tourism" travels, but each place has made an impact on how I view mankind and the world.

 Why go to such horrific sites?

 I am probably a perfect example of having studied numerous historical sites where horrific events took place all in the name of "Ancient" or "Modern" history during my school years.
-It is now, traveling the world, that I find myself unintentionally searching out these places, not out of morbid inclination but to put them into context as being "real", compared to just something I saw or read about in a book.
+It is now, travelling the world, that I find myself unintentionally searching out these places, not out of morbid inclination but to put them into context as being "real", compared to just something I saw or read about in a book.

-I invariably experience a combination of fascination and quite often horror, but I am never detached or immune to the havoc that has rained down on humanity, either by natural disasters or man-made cruel and ruthless behavior.
+I invariably experience a combination of fascination and quite often horror, but I am never detached or immune to the havoc that has rained down on humanity, either by natural disasters or man-made cruel and ruthless behaviour.
 Actually being in the place of significance heightens the impact of such an event, adding empathy that no amount of history books can convey.
 It is seeing firsthand the dark side of reality with eyes that are wide open and a mind grasping the unthinkable with compassion – in what usually is a chilling experience – which brings history to life.